School of Professional Studies

 - Statistics (Math or Psych) 3 hours

 A combination Anatomy and Physiology course may be considered for meeting the requirement for the separate Anatomy course and Physiology course.
+A General Biology course may be considered for meeting the requirement for the Chemistry course.
 Consult a faculty advisor for more information.

 General Education Hours Requirements:

 NWOSU General Education Hours vary depending upon your nursing degree and college hours earned.
 Contact a Nursing Division Advisor for specific questions.
 Contact the Division of Nursing office at (580) 327-8493 to contact an advisor, or email Dr. Shelly Wells at email@example.com.

 - Introduction to Nursing Care and Skills *

 - Nursing Care of the Adult I *

 - Pharmacology and Nursing Care *

 - Nursing Care of the Adult II *

 - Nursing Care of the Adult III